 Restore data from cold tier

-To restore the data from cold tier (VMware as an example), perform the following steps:
+To restore the data from the cold tier (VMware as an example), perform the following steps:

-On the Phoenix Management Console menu bar, click Protect > VMware.
-List of all the registered VMware vCenter Servers and ESXi Hypervisors appear.
+A list of all the registered VMware vCenter Servers and ESXi Hypervisors appears.

-Under Configured Virtual Machines tab, search and select the virtual machine for which you want to defreeze and restore the cold snapshots.
+In the Virtual Machines column, select the virtual machine for which you want to restore the cold snapshots.

-In the left pane, expand Cold, and click the snapshot that you want to defreeze.
+Click the timestamp drop-down list and select the snapshot that you want to restore.